Skip to footer content

 How to Add Header and Footer in PDF Using iTextSharp and IronPDF in C# with Example: Image 8 - How to add header and footer in PDF using iTextSharp in C# with example

 The coordinate system in iText 7 originates from the bottom-left corner of the page, requiring explicit calculations for positioning.
-Getting the final number of pages requires additional complexity with template PdfTemplate headerTemplate patterns that are filled in during the public override void OnCloseDocument event—a pattern that adds more boilerplate code.
+Getting the final number of pages requires additional complexity with PdfTemplate patterns that are filled in during OnCloseDocument -- a pattern that adds more boilerplate code to an already involved workflow.

 The development experience also differs significantly when troubleshooting issues.
 IronPDF's HTML-based approach means you can preview your header design in a browser before integrating it into your PDF generation code.
 If something looks wrong, you can adjust the HTML and CSS using familiar browser developer tools.
 With iText 7, debugging positioning issues requires generating test PDFs repeatedly and manually measuring coordinates.

-The HTML-based approach means developers can leverage existing web development skills.
-Any layout achievable with HTML and CSS works in IronPDF headers and footers, from flexbox arrangements to responsive designs.
+The HTML-based approach means you can apply existing web development skills directly.
+Any layout achievable with HTML and CSS works in IronPDF headers and footers, from flexbox arrangements to image grids.
 The HTML Headers and Footers example demonstrates additional styling possibilities.
-Compare this to the iText approach, where you'd need to create new PdfPTable structures, add text using new Phrase constructors, and manually position elements using new float arrays.

 using IronPdf;